brndnmtthws/brndn-io/content/posts/software-developers-arent-special/index.md

 ## Why This Happens

-This inflated sense of intellectual capacity doesn't emerge from nowhere.
-Several factors contribute to the "engineer's ego":
+You see this stuff all over Hacker News and in engineering-heavy workplaces, and it usually comes from the same handful of things:

 1. **Immediate feedback loops**: Unlike many professions where feedback takes months or years, code often provides immediate validation.
 Write something that works, and you instantly receive positive reinforcement.

 2. **Creating worlds from scratch**: Software development allows you to build entire systems from nothing.
-This god-like creative power can be intoxicating and distort your sense of capability.
+After a while it's easy to start thinking that because you can make computers do impressive things, you're probably right about everything else too.

 3. **Technical jargon as social currency**: The ability to speak in complex technical terms that most people don't understand creates an artificial barrier that can be mistaken for universal intellectual superiority.